bohdon/site-bohdon-content/content/docs/smooth-sdf-shape-edges.md

 ...into a black and white crisply-edged shape like this:

 {{< magnify src="/img/smooth-sdf-shape-edges/demoShapes_filterBiasUVs.png"
-  caption="mouse over to zoom" >}}
+  caption="mouse over or touch to zoom" >}}

-- Smooth crisp edges regardless of scale.
+- Crisp anti-aliased edges regardless of scale.
 - No artifacts or disintegration even with small edge widths.
 - Accurate designer-friendly measurements -- in this example the Circle has a stroke width of 1px at 1x.